RotemBorenstein/AI-Search-Algorithms-Harry-Potter-themed-Problem-Solving/README.md

 # AI Search Algorithms: Harry Potter-themed Problem Solving

 ## Overview
-This repository contains my solutions to three assignments from a university AI course, each exploring different problem-solving approaches in artificial intelligence through a Harry Potter-themed framework.
+This repository contains my solutions to three assignments from my university AI course, each exploring different problem-solving approaches in artificial intelligence through a Harry Potter-themed framework.
 The assignments progress from deterministic search to logical inference and finally to stochastic environments.

 ## Problem Domains